Coach's accusers: Schools should end relationships with him

 There are signs more and more institutions are deciding to at least keep Butler at arm's length.

-The sports center ''fully and unequivocally condemns the actions of Rick Butler,'' said the statement, which called the allegations ''disturbing.''
-While it wasn't canceling the camp, the center said it had received assurances Butler would not attend.
+The sports centre "fully and unequivocally condemns the actions of Rick Butler," said the statement, which called the allegations "disturbing."
+While it wasn't cancelling the camp, the centre said it had received assurances Butler would not attend.

 Most colleges seem reluctant to weigh in.